Expose Services via LoadBalancer¶

 Redeploy Privacera Manager

-This will redeploy the Privacera Services with updated configurations.
+This will redeploy the Privacera Services with the updated configurations.
 The specified services will be recreated as Kubernetes services of type

 LoadBalancer